Middlesex's University makes it possible for employees to gain a degree while still working full-time.

 They found four models of feedback mechanism.
 In the first, which predominates in England, government has adopted a fairly hands-off relationship with educational and training institutions, signalling rather than steering their activity.
 At the other extreme is the statist model, where the government steers both the labour market and the institutions that train workers.
 Yet others, like France, have 'participatory' models where social partners are involved in shaping training qualifications.
 Sweden, for instance, is in the process of moving from a statist to a participatory system.

 Identifying these typologies matters because they play such a crucial role in helping young people find jobs.
 With youth unemployment so high in many parts of Europe, and fiscal austerity having an impact on governments' ability to co-ordinate training, the Cedefop study helps states identify different ways of organising and improving vocational education.
 "Everything is changing.
 Because of the recession, countries are rethinking their VET systems," says Prof Costley.

 Employers want their staff to be able to think critically, in the way a university qualification teaches them to do, but they can't afford for them to be away from the workplace for long periods.
-The apprenticeships pioneered by the IWBL offer a way to overcome the problem.
+These apprenticeships offer a way to overcome the problem.
 Middlesex is one of only two universities funded to develop degree-level Higher Apprenticeships.
 In 2013, Asda announced that its staff would be able to gain a BA (Hons) degree in distribution or retail operations at Middlesex, while keeping their salaried job at the store.
 EasyJet has also launched a BSc in professional aviation and pilot practice through the university, making its trainee pilots eligible for government funding.

 Prof Costley is now embarking on another EU-funded project alongside researchers in Brandenburg, who are interested in how the British apprenticeship schemes could influence German training provision.